cfpb/hmda-platform/Documents/panel.md

 ## Error codes
-There are four ways the panel loader can fail.
+There are three ways the panel loader can fail.
 The exit code and error message should tell you what happened.

 1. There were no command line arguments passed to the loader
 2. The path passed to the loader didn't point to a file
-3. The call to `institutions/create` didn't return the correct response.
-This can indicate that you don't have the correct environment variables set, or that something is wrong with the hmda-platform.
-4. The loader didn't finish processing all the institutions.
-This will happen when running the real panel file, but unsure as to why this happens.
+3. If the TCP Host or Port arguments are incorrect, the program will exit successfully.
+The only way to troubleshoot this error is to watch the API logs for the actor creations.
+A successful run of the loader will create two actors for every institution, which will appear in the logs.

 ## Testing